canalplus/rx-player/doc/api/Miscellaneous/plugins.md

              This value may be used to estimate the ideal user bandwidth.

            - *size* (`Number|undefined`) size, in bytes, of the total downloaded response.

+             This value may be used to estimate the ideal user bandwidth.

        - **progress** - Callback to call when progress information is available on the current request.
 This callback allows to improve our adaptive